 Detecting voids below concrete floors

-Applications for Medium Frequency GPR include:
+Applications for Medium-frequency GPR include:

 Subsurface Utility Mapping (SUM)

-Applications for Low Frequency GPR include:
+Applications for Low-frequency GPR include:

-Geotechnical applications (underground storage tank (UST) detection)
+Geotechnical applications (underground storage tank or UST detection)

 Deep Subsurface Utility Mapping (SUM)